 One of the most well-known models of change is the Stages of Change Model (also known as the Transtheoretical Model), developed by psychologists James Prochaska and Carlo DiClemente.
 The model describes six stages of change:

 - Precontemplation: At this stage, the individual is not aware of the need to change or is not interested in changing.
+People can be in this stage for weeks, months or even years, like my uncle mentioned earlier.

 - Preparation: At this stage, the individual is making plans to change.
+The planning stage could last for days or weeks.

 - Action: At this stage, the individual is making changes to their behavior.
+This change has to be sustained for 3 to 6 months.

 - Relapse: At this stage, the individual slips into his old behaviour, this could happen during action or maintenance phase.
+Understanding this phase is common is important because it is during a relapse that people revert back to the old ways and give up changing.

 Where It Has Been Applied